Deobandi movement in South Africa: Tablighi Jamaat

 Tablighi Jamaat is one of the main sources of influence of Deobandism in South Africa.
 Yusuf Kandhlawi, the second Amir of Tabligh, was interested in expanding Tabligh's activities in Africa.
 In 1956, under the leadership of Musa Surti, the first Tabligh Jamaat arrived in Kenya, Uganda, Tanzania, Malawi, Zambia, Mozambique, East Africa, Rhodesia, South Africa, Mauritius, Reunion, and other countries.
 After 1965, a trend of Tabligh Jamaat started in South Africa, and it became a center for the Tabligh Jamaat in South Africa.
 Countless Muslims join this movement and spread it in their countries.

-Zakariyya al-Kandhlawi
+Zakariyya Kandhlawi

-There have been personalities who have influenced South African Indian Muslims, of whom the most notable is Muhammad Zakariyya al-Kandhlawi.
+There have been personalities who have influenced South African Indian Muslims, of whom the most notable is Zakariyya Kandhlawi.
 This renowned scholar was known as a Sheikhul Hadith and taught Hadith at Mazahir Uloom.
 He was one of the central figures of Tablighi Jamaat and was the author of more than a hundred religious texts.
 He was a spiritual guide who influenced many Muslims in South Africa to embrace Bay'ah or pledge of allegiance to him.
 Among them, he appointed several as his caliphs or deputies.
 They include: Yusuf Motala, Haji Ibrahim Mutala, Muhammad Suleman Pandor, Ahmad Mia, Ibrahim Abdur Rahman Mia, and Muhammad Gardi.